Electrostatic computations for statistical mechanics and random matrix applications: Background as an Analytic Continuation

-where $\zeta(s;a)$ denotes the Hurwitz zeta function (for $x \notin \mathbb Z$, the evaluation is deduced from this by the requirement of periodicty, period 1, in $x$).
-The point to be made here is that this is the analytic continuation in $s$ of the limiting large $N$ form of $E_N(s,2 \pi x/N )$ for $s>1$ using as its definition (\ref{2.3a}) with the term $V(\phi)$ deleted.
+where $\zeta(s;a)$ denotes the Hurwitz zeta function.
+For $x \notin \mathbb Z$, the evaluation is deduced from this for general $x \in \mathbb R$ by the requirement of periodicity, period 1, in $x$. \alert{In addition to this indeed being an order unity quantity, the further} point to be made here is that this is the analytic continuation in $s$ of the limiting large $N$ form of $E_N(s,2 \pi x/N )$ for $s>1$ with the term $V(\phi)$ deleted. \alert{Thus from (\ref{2.3a}) and (\ref{1.11}), the latter is equal to the convergent sum $\sum_{n=-\infty}^\infty |n+x|^{-s}$, which is a rewrite of the RHS of (\ref{2.3c}) for $s>1$.}

-\subsection{Higher dimensions}
+\subsection{Higher Dimensions}

-For $d \ge 2$ we restrict our attention to a discussion of the analytic properties of the potential energy at a point for lattice configurations when a background is required, with our presentation consisting mostly of quoting results from \cite{Le22}.
+For $d \ge 2$ we restrict our attention to a discussion of the analytic properties of the \alert{total} potential energy at a point for lattice configurations when a background is required, with our presentation consisting mostly of quoting results from \cite{Le22}.

 Let $\{ \vec{r}_j \} \subset \mathbb R^d$ be such that $\inf_{j \ne k} |\vec{r}_j - \vec{r}_k| > 0$, and let $B_R(\vec{r})$ denote the ball in $\mathbb R^d$ of radius $R$ centred at $\vec{r}$.
 In the $d$-dimensional case, it has been proved in \cite[Lemma 29 and associated text]{Le22} that